sealedtx/java-youtube-downloader/README.md

 // you can get subtitles from video captions if you have already parsed video meta List<SubtitlesInfo> subtitles = video.subtitles(); // NOTE: includes auto-generated
-// if you don't need video meta, but just subtitles use this instead List<SubtitlesInfo> subtitles = downloader.getViodeSubtitles(videoId); // NOTE: does not include auto-generated
+// if you don't need video meta, but just subtitles use this instead List<SubtitlesInfo> subtitles = downloader.getVideoSubtitles(videoId); // NOTE: does not include auto-generated

 for (SubtitlesInfo info : subtitles) {
     Subtitles subtitles = info.getSubtitles()